Skip navigation

 Wound Care

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
-Your provider will tell you when you do not need to keep your wound covered.
+Your surgeon will tell you when you do not need to keep your wound covered.
 Keep the wound area clean.
 You may wash it with mild soap and water if your provider says you can.

 You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin, or if your provider says you can.